nemonik/hands-on-DevOps-gen2/README.md

 ### 10.1.4.
 On Arch Linux, ensure Python3 and pip are installed

-On Arch if we need to ensure you have Python 3 and pip installed by performing the following in the shell
+On Arch ensure you have Python 3 and pip installed by performing the following in the shell

 ```bash
 sudo pacman -Syu python3 python-pip